SKS: Design

 SKS with the magazine closed (top) and open.
 The magazine release is circled.
 The release gets pulled back to open the built-in magazine.

 An SKS with a blade-type bayonet in its closed (folded back) and open positions.

 A field-stripped SKS carbine (disassembled into major components for cleaning).

 The SKS is a gas-operated carbine with a conventional wooden stock and a fixed ten-round box magazine enclosed inside the receiver.
 It has a tilting bolt and a gas piston operating rod that works to unlock and cycle the action via gas pressure.
 When a round is discharged, some of the gases in the bore are diverted through the gas port and impinge on the head of the piston.
 The piston is driven rearwards and the tappet strikes the bolt carrier; a spring returns the tappet and piston to their forward position.
 The bolt carrier is driven rearwards, which causes it to lift and unlock the bolt and allowing it to be carried rearwards against the recoil spring.
 This allows the fired cartridge case to be ejected, and as the bolt is returned to its original position by the recoil spring it strips a new round from the magazine and chambers it.

 The SKS magazine can be loaded either by hand or from a stripper clip which seats in the bolt carrier.
 To load the rifle, the cocking handle on the right of the bolt is retracted, and if the magazine is empty the bolt will remain at the rear.
 When the magazine is fully loaded, the bolt is pulled slightly back then released, at which time it will chamber the first round.
 Cartridges stored in the magazine can be removed by pulling back on a latch located forward of the trigger guard (thus opening the "floor" of the magazine and allowing the rounds to fall out).

-When the magazine is expended, a small stud engages the bolt and holds it to the rear, in effect functioning as a bolt hold open device.
-After the magazine platform is depressed by the insertion of ammunition, the stud continues to hold the bolt at the rear of the receiver until the bolt is pulled slightly back, at which time it drops into its normal position and releases the bolt to chamber the next round.
+When the magazine is expended, a small stud extension on the magazine follower engages the bolt hold open, locking the bolt to the rear.
+After the magazine follower is depressed by the insertion of ammunition or opened from the bottom, the stud continues to hold the bolt at the rear of the receiver until the bolt is pulled back, at which time it drops into its normal position and releases the bolt to chamber the next round.